U.S. Route 20 in Montana: History

 Targhee Pass was historically used by local indigenous people who first occupied the areas of modern-day Targhee National Forest 11,000 years before present.
-Hunting trails and other paths crossing the pass were later used by white explores and trappers in the 19th century.
+Hunting trails and other paths crossing the pass were later used by white explorers and trappers in the 19th century.
 A year after the establishment of Yellowstone National Park in 1872, a rudimentary and unpaved road to the West Entrance was built by Gilman Sawtell from Virginia City to Madison Canyon.
 A new route for the West Entrance was opened in 1878 and replaced by 1896 with assistance from the U.S. Army Corps of Engineers.

 Plans for a highway crossing Targhee Pass to serve the park and West Yellowstone—established in 1908 as a terminus by the Union Pacific Railroad—were conceived in the early 20th century.
 A survey crew was sent by the Bureau of Public Roads in June 1925 to plot the route of a 9 mi highway connecting the pass to West Yellowstone as part of the Yellowstone Trail, an early auto trail route.
 The highway would be 16 ft wide with shoulders and ditches as well as a six percent grade to afford smoother travel than the old, winding road.
 The Montana state government completed construction of the new highway by 1928 with federal aid funds.

 The numbering plan for the United States Numbered Highway System was approved by the American Association of State Highway Officials (AASHO) on November 11, 1926, and included US 191 on the Targhee Pass–Yellowstone highway.
 Earlier proposals called for US 20 to extend to the Pacific Coast but were rejected by Oregon state highway officials due to the existing highways being found unsuitable for year-round travel.
 US 20 instead terminated at the East Entrance to Yellowstone National Park while a western extension was debated for several years.
 The extension, to be concurrent with US 191 to Blackfoot, Idaho, was approved by the AASHO on June 3, 1940.
 US 191 was truncated to the West Entrance on October 28, 1978, leaving US 20 as the sole highway crossing Targhee Pass.